 Learn more about heart attack and what to do.

-A cardiac arrest is when the heart stops beating and no blood is flowing to deliver oxygen to the body’s organs.
+A cardiac arrest is when the heart when the heart suddenly stops beating.
 It can happen to anyone for a variety of reasons, including a heart attack.
 This is a medical emergency that requires immediate action: call 9-1-1, perform CPR and use an AED (automated external defibrillator) if available until emergency help arrives.

 “For all intents and purposes, that person is dead at that point, and if you don’t act they will not survive,” says Dr. Bhanji.
 “If you do act, you can double their chances of survival.”